 Our group focuses on the interplay between culture, cognition and behavior.
-We are using experimental and observational methods in both lab and field studies to examine how individual differences in values, personality and beliefs function within and between different human populations.
-Acknowledging the complexity of studying human behavior transdisciplinary methods and theories to probe the multi-level interactions between individuals, communities and ecology, with a particular focus on mental health and morality.
-We believe that by improving insights into the interplay between individual and cultural dynamics over time and space we can help improve the wellbeing, creative potential and social connectedness of individuals within their communities.
+We are using experimental and observational methods in both lab and field studies to examine how individual differences in values, personality and non-ordinary experiences function within and between different human populations.
+Acknowledging the complexity of studying human behavior and cognition, we use transdisciplinary methods and theories to probe multi-level interactions between individuals, communities and ecology, with a particular focus on mental health.
+We believe that by improving insights into the interplay between individual and cultural dynamics over time we can help improve the wellbeing, creative potential and social connectedness of individuals within their communities.

 DPhil Social Psychology, Sussex University, United Kingdom

 AWARDS AND HONORS

 Research Grants Council Hong Kong, Social Science (Psychology & Linguistics; Early and Distinguished Researcher Awards Panel; 3 year appointment) (2021-2024)

 Lead writer V20 Global Values Forum (Ryadh, Saudi Arabia) (2020)

 President-Elect, International Association for Applied Psychology (Political Psychology Division), IAAP is oldest and largest international association of psychologists; operates as a non-governmental organization (NGO) of psychologists around the world, that is accredited to the United Nations Economic and Social Council (ECOSOC) and affiliated with the Department of Global Communications (DGC).
 (2020